 Doctors categorize the stage of syphilis as either primary, secondary, latent, or tertiary.
 A variety of symptoms define each stage.

-The symptoms of primary syphilis include one or more painless, firm, and round syphilitic sores, or chancres.
-These appear 10 days to 3 months after the bacteria enter the body.
+The symptoms of primary syphilis include one or more painless, firm, and round syphilitic sores or chancres.
+These appear

 Chancres resolve within 2–6 weeks.
-However, without treatment, the disease may remain in the body and progress to the next phase.
+However, without treatment, the bacteria may remain in the body.

 - muscle aches